CEOs who impose discipline and obedience achieve more in difficult economic cycles, according to an academic study.

 That’s according to a major study published in an Academy of Management (AOM) publication.

-The paper, entitled “When Authoritarian Leaders Outperform Transformational Leaders: Firm Performance in a Harsh Economic Environment,” is among the research published in the Academy of Management Discoveries, a journal dedicated to exploring management issues at ground level.
+The paper, entitled “When Authoritarian Leaders Outperform Transformational Leaders: Firm Performance in a Harsh Economic Environment,” was among the research published in the Academy of Management Discoveries, a journal that was dedicated to exploring management issues at ground level.

 During the Great Recession, a consultant firm published a summary of interviews with CEOs of 14 major U.S. companies on how they had responded to hard times.